GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 **-h** option and set the parameter :ref:`IO_N_HEADER_RECS <IO_N_HEADER_RECS>` in the :doc:`gmt.conf` file (GMT default is one header record if **-h** is given; you may also use **-h**\ *nrecs* directly).
-Fields within a record must be separated by spaces, tabs, or commas.
+Fields within a record must be separated by spaces, tabs, commas, or semi-colons.
 Each field can be an integer or floating-point number or a geographic coordinate string using the
 [+\ \|\ -]dd[:mm[:ss]][W:\ \|\ S\ \|\ N\ \|\ E\ \|\ w\ \|\ s\ \|\ n\ \|\ e]
 format.
 Thus, 12:30:44.5W, 17.5S, 1:00:05, and 200:45E are all valid
 input strings.
+GMT is expected to handle most CVS (Comma-Separated Values) files, including numbers given in double quotes.
 On output, fields will be separated by the character given by the parameter :ref:`IO_COL_SEPARATOR <IO_COL_SEPARATOR>`, which by default is a TAB.

 Optional segment header records